cambragol/Fallout-Sonora/_pages/download.md

 # Download Version 1.05
 Download and Install Instructions for Fallout: Sonora

 Click one of the icons below to download the second release for Fallout: Sonora in English.
+This release contains the full Fallout Sonora, and Sonora Dayglow DLC, in English.

 Determine the version that is best for you: